This box is not visible in the printed version.

 Online version: https://www.gamblingcommission.gov.uk/report/gambling-survey-for-great-britain-technical-report

 This technical report provides detail on the background and methodology for the Gambling Survey for Great Britain (GSGB).
-Detail on the issued sample size, response and weighting strategy for each wave is provided in the wave-specific report.
-The wave-specific reports also provide detail of the online and postal questionnaires used in that wave.
+Detail on the issued sample size, response and weighting strategy for each wave of fieldwork is provided in the wave-specific reports.
+Detail of the online and postal questionnaires used are provided alongside the annual reports.

-The GSGB follows a period of development which has consisted of a pilot and experimental stage.
+There was an extensive development period leading up to the start of the official statistics data collection which started in July 2023.
+This consisted of a pilot and experimental stage.
 Findings from the pilot were published in May 2022 and are reported in Participation and Prevalence: Pilot methodology review report.
-Two reports on findings from the experimental phase have been published.
-The first report, covering the first two steps, was published in April 2023 Gambling participation and the prevalence of problem gambling survey: Experimental statistics stage report.
+2 reports on findings from the experimental phase have been published.
+The first report, covering the first 2 steps, was published in April 2023 Gambling participation and the prevalence of problem gambling survey: Experimental statistics stage report.
 A further report, covering the final step, was published in November 2023 Gambling participation and the prevalence of problem gambling survey: Final experimental statistics stage (Step 3).
-Following the completion of the experimental phase, the survey moved to continuous official statistics data collection in July 2023.

 The aims of the GSGB are to:

 The GSGB uses what is known as a push-to-web approach, in which people are first encouraged to take part online, completing a web questionnaire.
 Those who do not initially take part online are subsequently offered an alternative means of participation.
-In the GSGB this alternative was a paper questionnaire, sent by post.
-By offering an alternative, the survey can include people who are not online or who do not feel willing or able to go online to take part.
-This helps improve the representativeness of the survey.
+In the GSGB this alternative is a paper questionnaire, sent by post.
+Both data collection modes provide privacy for respondents to answer questions honestly, and by offering an alternative, the survey can include people who are not online or who do not feel willing or able to go online to take part.
+This helps improve the accuracy and representativeness of the survey.
 Moreover, some gambling behaviours, notably the propensity to gamble online, are correlated with the probability to take part in online surveys, which can bias results1.
+The importance of offering the alternative paper questionnaire was highlighted within the pilot report with 43 percent completing the survey by this mode and those completing the paper questionnaire being more likely to be of an older age and a lottery only player.

 Inviting people to take part in the GSGB involved randomly selecting addresses within Great Britain, known as random probability sampling.
 This approach is discussed further in the next section.